Klosmi/html-basics/JS-basic.md

 ## __[`style`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style)__:
 the [`style`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style#getting_style_information) property.

-- set the `style` properties throught the DOM
+- sets the `style` properties throught the DOM

 - If we select an element and we add __`.style`__, we can see that this object contains a bunch of properties corresponding to all the individual CSS properties (like *`color`* or *`font-size`*, etc).